olmax99/helm-flask-celery/README.md

 # Flask-Nginx Base Helm Deployment

-This project can be used as a Helm template for building any Rest API project using Flask and Nginx.
+This project can be used as a Helm template for building any Rest API project using Flask.
 It is assuming a K8s deployment in an AWS Kops cluster.

-**NOTE: The actual Flask Api project is a separate project.
-This project's webapiservice and** **workerservice are meant for demonstration purposes only.**
+**NOTE: The actual Flask project would be a separate project.
+This project's webapiservice** **and workerservice are meant for demonstration purposes only.**

 ---